michelc/QueryPad/readme.md

 * Check connection error (sure)
 * Add Sqlite support (yes?)
 * Add OleDb support for Access (no?)
-* Use better colors (http://clrs.cc/ = A nicer color palette for the web)
 * Display results as Grid or Text (maybe)
 * Replace TextBox with RichTextBox for query input (yes?)
 * Handle SQL transactions (maybe)